NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- NC State and its opponents have combined for 51.5 points only two times this year.
+- NC State has combined with its opponents to put up more than 52 points only twice this season.

-- Boston College has combined with its opponents to score more than 51.5 points in two games this season.
+- Boston College and its opponents have combined to score more than 52 points in two games this season.

-- The combined points per game average of the two teams, 67.8, is 16.3 points more than Saturday's over/under.
+- Saturday's over/under is 15.8 points lower than the two team's combined 67.8 points per game average.

-- The Wolf Pack and their opponents have scored an average of 52.8 points per game in 2021, 1.3 more than Saturday's total.
+- Wolf Pack games this season feature an average total of 52.8 points, a number 0.8 points higher than Saturday's over/under.

-- The 51.5-point over/under for this game is 2.6 points below the 54.1 points per game average total in Eagles games this season.
+- The 52-point total for this game is 2.1 points below the 54.1 points per game average total in Eagles games this season.

 NC State Stats and Trends